-When you’re working on your bike, it’s tempting to do up all the bolts extra-tight, just to be sure they’re safe.
+When you’re performing bike maintenance, it’s tempting to do up all the bolts extra-tight, just to be sure they’re safe.
 However, doing things up too tight risks cracking your components, which is a disaster.
 This is particularly likely if you own a carbon frame or components, as it is quite a brittle material.

 When working on your bike, we always recommend using a torque wrench – a precision tool designed to help you apply the correct amount of force when tightening a bolt – and applying just below the Nm reading printed on your components.
 This Nm figure is the maximum torque required for the component, so do not exceed it!
 If you want to see where these readings are printed and how to use a torque wrench, check out this video.

 If you have to make an adjustment by the side of the road and don’t have a torque wrench to hand, apply just the amount of force so that your multitool leaves a slight imprint in your palm after you’ve done the work.
 The imprint should fade quickly or it suggests you may have tightened too much.
 Make sure you loosen the bolt and tighten it again with a torque wrench when you’re home to ensure you’ve got it right.

 When you install your bike’s pedals, make sure you grease the threads before winding them into the crank!
 Otherwise, you’re going to have to be feeling very, very strong when you go to remove them.